CS

 Feature Showdown

-The Renault Megane E-Tech features a 9-inch touchscreen paired with a 12.3-inch digital dash, while the smart #1 gets a 12.8-inch display.
+The Renault Megane E-Tech features a 9-inch touchscreen paired with a 12.3-inch digital dash, while the smart #1 gets a 12.8-inch display and 9.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Renault Megane E-Tech stands out with head-up display and BOSE audio that you will not find on the smart #1.
-The smart #1 counters with heated front seats and power tailgate.
+The smart #1 counters with heated front seats, power tailgate and Beats audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain